-17. Sixth Form
+17. Sixth Form (Appendix B)

-All aspects of the Behaviour and Discipline Policy apply to Sixth Form students, but highlighted within the appendix section are some privileges, expectations and procedures specific to the Sixth Form.
-In general, the Sixth Form students are expected to set a good example to the rest of the student body, displaying courtesy to teachers, support staff and other students as well as striving for high standards of study and appearance at all times.
+All aspects of the Behaviour and Discipline Policy apply to Sixth Form students, but highlighted within the appendix section are some privileges, expectations and responsibilities specific to the Sixth Form.
+The Sixth Form students are expected to act as positive role models to the rest of the student body, displaying courtesy to staff and other students as well as striving for high standards of study and appearance at all times.

-In accepting a place in the Sixth Form at Bishop Heber all students, and their parents/carers, are agreeing to act in accordance with the procedures outlined in the Sixth Form Guide and Home School Agreement issued to all students when they start the Sixth Form.
+In accepting a place in the Sixth Form at Bishop Heber all students, and their parents/carers, are agreeing to act in accordance with the responsibilities outlined in the Sixth Form Contract agreed with all students when they start the Sixth Form.
 If individual student behaviour is persistently deemed unacceptable, parents/carers will be invited into the School and if a change in behaviour is not achieved, the student will be permanently excluded.